-To derive SSTs consistent with the different background climates we add delta SST fields to the observed monthly SSTs.
+- 90 To derive SSTs consistent with the different background climates we add delta SST fields to the observed monthly SSTs.
 The delta SST fields are computed from the CMIP5 SST fields ("tos"), which were regridded to a common grid of 1° x 1°.
 We first apply a 21-year running mean over the monthly merged historical + RCP8.5 tos data and then average over the models.
-This way, temporally-smoothed monthly fields are created for 2018 (as well as for the three years spin-up: 2015-2017) and the years matching the warming levels: 2028, 2042, 2064 and 2085 (as well as three years spin-up for each).
-Transient delta SSTs for the warming scenarios are then computed by subtracting the temporally-smoothed fields for the present-day period (2015-2018) from the fields for the warming levels (e.g. 2025-2028 for the 1.5°C warming simulation).
-A monthly climatology is computed over the pre-industrial reference period (1861-1880) and the delta SSTs for the natural simulation are then computed by subtracting the present-day period from this pre-industrial climatology.
-These delta SSTs for the natural and warming scenarios (see also Fig. 2a) are then added to the historical SSTs of the model to create the SSTs that are prescribed in our scenarios.
+Using these temporally-smoothed monthly fields between 1979-2020 and for 2028, 2042, 2064 and 2085, as well as the monthly climatology of the pre-industrial tos fields we compute the transient delta SSTs by taking the differences.
+These delta SSTs - 95 (see also Fig. 2) are then added to the NOAA OIv2 historical data to create the SSTs that are prescribed in our scenarios.
 The detailed step-by-step procedure is given in the Appendix (B1).